 On two talk shows, the Firesign Theatre’s members sound about as likably silly as they do on record.
 On David Susskind’s program, they actually appear in clown costumes.

 The video quality isn’t much better on an eight-minute bonus clip from a 15th anniversary 1981 show, but two other bonus features—appearances on the talk shows of David Susskind in 1974 and Bill Boggs in 1981—are more watchable.
-On these programs, the group make some serious and interesting comments about their work; mostly, though, they sound about as likably silly as they do on record.
+On these programs, the group makes some serious and interesting comments about their work; mostly, though, they sound about as likably silly as they do on record.
 On the Susskind program, they actually appear in clown costumes.

 I enjoyed these interviews—which together run about as long as the Roxy performance—and I suspect that serious fans might consider them sufficient to justify this DVD’s price.
 On the other hand, I can’t imagine that even the most devoted Firesign follower would want to sit through the disc’s grainy main event more than once—if at all.